gofynd/fdk-client-swift/documentation/platform/SERVICEABILITY.md

-This API returns all config applied to an application
+This API returns all the Courier Rules applied to an application

 *Returned Response:*